centreon/centreon-documentation/versioned_docs/version-22.04/installation/introduction.md

 3. [Download Centreon](https://download.centreon.com/)
 4. Finally, you can install the platform.

-To quickly test Centreon from a CentOS / Oracle Linux / RHEL in version 8, you can run the following command as **root**:
+To quickly test Centreon and install a central server on an AlmaLinux / Oracle Linux / RHEL in version 8, you can run the following command as **root**:

 ```Bash
 curl -L https://raw.githubusercontent.com/centreon/centreon/master/unattended.sh | sh
 ```

+Once the script has run, all you have to do is to carry out the [web installation steps](web-and-post-installation.md).